QUOTA: Quantifying Objects with Text-to-Image Models for Any Domain: Methods

 \section{Methods}

-In this section, we introduce quantifying objects with text-to-image models for any domain (\ours), our approach for quantifying object quantities across diverse domains in text-to-image generative models.
+In this section, we introduce quantifying objects with text-to-image models for any domain (\ours).
 QUOTA leverages a dual-loop meta-learning framework to create domain-invariant prompts that guide object quantification without retraining, making it adaptable to new and unseen domains.
 Through prompt learning, QUOTA optimizes domain-specific and quantity-specific parameters to accurately adjust object quantities based on textual prompts, even when encountering new stylistic variations.
-Our framework operates on images generated by existing text-to-image models, such as SDXL~\cite{podell2023sdxl}, using object quantities inferred by a pre-trained detection model as feedback for optimization.
+Our framework operates on images generated by existing text-to-image models, such as SDXL~\cite{sdxl}, using object quantities inferred by a pre-trained detection model as feedback for optimization.